sitegui/backuper/server/docs/calls.md

 ## 8: getFilesInfo() -> ((Buffer path, (uint size, uint mtime, string id)[] versions)[] files)
 Throws: NOT_LOGGED_IN
 Return the info about all files for the current user

+## 9: getQuotaUsage() -> (uint total, uint free, uint softUse)
+Return info about the current user quota (in bytes) softUse is the space taken by old versions (space that can be freed whenever needed)